Primary outcomes Treatment arms Results Author conclusions "Real-world" impact Clinical study "common" name (formal title)

 Emphasizes that the natural course of the disease has an extremely poor visual prognosis.
 This analysis did not evaluate treatment effects.

-MYRROR (Intravitreal Aflibercept Injection in Patients With Myopic Choroidal Neovascularization: The MYRROR Study) Comparison between aflibercept 2 mg and sham in mean change in BCVA from baseline to Week 24 for patients with mCNV
+MYRROR (Intravitreal Aflibercept Injection in Patients With Myopic Choroidal Neovascularization: The MYRROR Study) Randomized 3:1

 Aflibercept 2 mg (n=91)